great-expectations/great_expectations/docs/how_to_guides/miscellaneous/how_to_write_a_how_to_guide.rst

 Broadly speaking, there are two kinds of How-to Guides: code-heavy and process-heavy.
 All guides are about following a specific sequence of steps.
 In code-heavy guides, most or all of the steps are expressed in technical syntax: code snippets, JSON or YAML objects, CLI commands, etc. In process-heavy guides, many of the steps are things that must be done manually.

 Most guides are code-heavy.
-Because it's about writing, this guide happens to be process-heavy.

 When writing a guide that could go either way, please prefer code-heavy, since they tend to make for better replication.
+(This guide happens to be process-heavy, because it's about writing.)

 Indentation, bolding, and code blocks
 #####################################